 Pain management is a branch of medicine that zeroes in on your acute and chronic pain and provides methods to relieve it.
-Synergy Physicians practices pain management for all types, including:
+Synergy Health practices pain management for all types, including:

 Neuropathic pain is any pain caused by damage to the nerves or an issue with the nervous system.
 Neuropathic pain is usually acute.
 Examples include pain from: